nosenfield/gauntlet-collab-canvas-3/_docs/PRD.md

 **3.4.1 Toolbar**
 - Fixed position (does not move with pan/zoom)
 - Located at top of viewport
-- Contains: "Draw Rect" toggle button
+- Contains: "Draw Rect" toggle button, "Grid" toggle button
-- Visual state: Active/inactive indication
+- Visual state: Active/inactive indication for all tools

 **3.4.2 Viewport**
 - Full browser window coverage